IslenskaStaerdfraedafelagid/ncm30-website/registration/index.md

 # Registration form

 * Please do not use the registration form or the payment link if you are a **plenary speaker** or from the scientific committee.
-* After filling out the registration form above please use the payment link below to pay the registration fee.
+* After filling out the registration form below please use the payment link below to pay the registration fee which validates the registration.
 * For technical questions concerning registration please contact [mailto:isf@stae.is](isf@stae.is).

 # Fees

-The congress fee covers participation in the program, refreshments during breakes and conference dinner on June 21st.
+The congress fee covers participation in the program, refreshments during breaks and conference dinner on June 21st.
 Participants must make their own arrangements for accommodation and travel, see [Practical information](https://ncm30.github.io/info/ ) for information about hotels and flights.

 ## Early bird -- Until April 30 2027